anoopkdcs/MCE-ViT/Dataset/Readme.md

 # Dataset Description

-The details of the dataset can be found in 'Section III' of the paper <\br>
+The details of the dataset can be found in 'Section III' of the paper </br>
 [GAN Graphics Real Dataset](https://github.com/manjaryp/GANvsGraphicsvsReal/tree/main/Dataset)